 - Second, a cardio workout generally burns more calories than a weight-training workout.

 - Thirdly, your metabolism might stay elevated for a longer period of time when doing weight than cardio.

 To conclude, the best exercise program that one can do to improve their body composition and temporarily boost their metabolism is a combination of both cardio and weights.

 Here’s a list of what I consider to be the eight best exercises that you can do to give a small boost to your metabolism.

 Planks are a relatively easy exercise to pull off, and they can be done almost anywhere.
 They come in numerous different variations that you can continuously switch between in order to avoid muscle memory.
 Additionally, planks are a great way to build up your endurance and get some muscle mass.

 If you are a beginner you might want to start with push-ups instead of planks, that way you build some muscles first and you can do planks with no problems.

 Swimming is perhaps the most optimal way to burn as many calories as possible in as little time as possible.
 Almost every muscle group in your body will be used in order to keep up the motion and stay afloat.
 In addition to burning a lot of fat, swimming also has the added benefit of reduced injury risks.

 Incorporating dips into your workout is the one of the many ways of ensuring that you don’t miss your upper body.
-They’re the perfect exercise for circuit or interval training, and will help you build your chest, arms, shoulders, and burn lots of energy in the process.
+They’re the perfect exercise for circuit or interval training, and will help you build your hands, chest & shoulders, and burn lots of energy in the process.